-Over the 2023 HAF year, 851 sessions were delivered from 27 local providers in the voluntary and faith sectors, catering, and council services.
+Over the 2024 HAF year, 1,009 sessions were delivered from 25 local providers in the voluntary and faith sectors, catering, and council services.
 A sample of activities included Mini Chef's, art sessions, sensory crafts, pottery, IT, Leadership courses and sports.
 There were also family fun days, Library activities, swimming lessons, sessions to improve wellbeing and confidence.
 In addition, there were family outings to Blackpool Zoo, Smithills Farm and vouchers for the cinema and 10 pin bowling.

-Engagement over the year has been excellent with 11,217 individual children and young people attending multiple activities and this is an 24.5% increase on last year's programme.
+Engagement over the year has been excellent with 10,949 individual children and young people attending multiple activities.

-We provided 15,233 meals during the activity sessions.
+We provided 14,914 meals during the activity sessions.